sibir007/abstract/Rust.md

 ##### What convention fo organization unit tests?

-The convention is put unit tests in the src directory in each file with the code that they’re testing, to create a module named `tests` in each file to contain the test functions and to annotate the module with `cfg(test)`
+The convention is put unit tests in the src directory in each file with the code that they’re testing, create a module named `tests` in each file to contain the test functions and to annotate the module with `cfg(test)`

 ```rust
 // Filename: src/lib.rs